Umuzi-org/ACN-syllabus/content/projects/bootcamp-writing-assignment/_index.md

 #### 6. What might get in the way of your success? [<= 300 words]

-The courses offered here are hard - a lot of people struggle for lots of different reasons.
+The courses offered here are HARD - a lot of people struggle for lots of different reasons.

 What weaknesses do you have that might stand in the way of your success?
 And what strategies do you have for overcoming these challenges?